cern-eos/eos/doc/configuration/fuse.rst

    # MGM URL from where to mount FUSE
    export EOS_FUSE_MGM_ALIAS=eosnode.foo.bar

-   # If the remote directory path does not match the local, you can define the remote path to be different
+   # If the remote directory path does not match the local, you can define the remote path to be different -
+   # if not defined EOS_FUSE_REMOTEDIR=EOS_FUSE_MOUNTDIR is assumed e.g. local and remote tree have the same prefix
-   # export EOS_FUSE_REMOTEDIR=/eos/testinstance/2015/
+   # export EOS_FUSE_REMOTEDIR=/eos/testinstance/subtree/

    # Enable FUSE debugging mode (default off)
    # export EOS_FUSE_DEBUG=1